Jack Williams (American politician): Third term

-Williams opponent in the election of 1970 was Raúl H. Castro.
+Williams' opponent in the election of 1970 was Raúl H. Castro.
 Unlike the previous two elections, both campaigns were fairly low key.
 The Arizona Republic called the race a contrast in personal styles with the primary issue being "whether the voters are in a mood for a change at the capitol."
 Another change, due to a constitutional amendment approved by the voters in 1968, was that Williams was running for a four-year term instead of the previous two-year terms.
 Polls shortly before election day were unable to determine a clear front runner but predicted that Williams needed a strong result in Maricopa County if he was to win reelection.
 Williams achieved a narrow victory, winning by 7,406 votes.

 Williams' final term was marked by controversy over a state law dealing with farm labor.
 Among the provisions of the Farm Labor Bill (HB 2134), which the governor signed into law on May 11, 1972, was legal authorization for farm workers join labor unions and enter into collective bargaining agreements.
 The United Farm Workers, led by Cesar Chavez, however was unhappy about a provision of the farm bill that limited a union's ability to strike at harvest times and began a recall effort against Williams.
-Other concerns with the bill was a prohibition on secondary boycotts and the establishment of mediation board to deal with labor disputes on farms.
+Other concerns with the bill were a prohibition on secondary boycotts and the establishment of a mediation board to deal with labor disputes on farms.